william-ramen/Benard-Simpson-Website/README.md

 My React-based portfolio site showcasing a collection of my projects, articles and contact links.

-View the live deployment at [www.benoldham.dev](https://www.benoldham.dev/)
+View the live deployment at [www.benoldham.dev](https://www.benoldham.dev/).

+This is a template version (with my content and images removed) to make it easier to customise.

 ## Tech stack